webplatform/docs/Beginners/the_beginning/index.md

 <p style="margin-bottom:50px;">Note that there are three parts of a CSS rule.
 First, we use the selector to select a specific element (<code>h1</code>).
 We then specify arguments.
 The properties, or attributes are needed to tell the browser what exactly is being manipulated (<code>color</code>) and finally the value of that property is specified (<code>blue</code>).
 As with other programming languages, the arguments part is placed within curly braces (<code>{these}</code>) and each argument is terminated by a semi-colon (<code>;</code>).</p>

-<p>'''JavaScript''': This language is used to add dynamic functionality to your webpage.
+'''JavaScript''': This language is used to add dynamic functionality to your webpage.
 It provides the majority of the interactions in webpages, aside from simple things like text-boxes (that are from HTML).
 JavaScript leads to things happening to the webpage when things are clicked or a key is pressed.
 JavaScript is a scripting language that is <i>very</i> powerful and actually makes webpages a bit dangerous, so be careful with it!
-Even though JavaScript was originally for the web, JavaScript is actually used in lots of things other than it, but this course will focus on its application to the web.</p>
+Even though JavaScript was originally for the web, JavaScript is actually used in lots of things other than it, but this course will focus on its application to the web.

 <p>[INSERT IMAGE OF CSS AND HTML AND JAVASCRIPT BEING ADDED TOGETHER TO PRODUCE SOME STYLED TEXT WITH SOME FUNCTIONALITY, LIKE A POPUP WINDOW OVER THE TOP OF THE PARAGRAPH SHOWING HOW MANY CHARACTERS THE PARAGRAPH CONTAINS.
 ALSO INCLUDE HOUSE IMAGE THAT BUILDS ON THE LAST ONE, SHOWING THE DECORATED HOUSE WITH SOME COOL FUNCTIONALITY ADDED.
 HOW ABOUT A SATELLITE DISH ON THE ROOF, AND A WALL MOUNTED TV SEEN THROUGH THE WINDOW?]</p>